ocrdu/arduino-webinterface-sse/README.txt

 To start things up, point your web browser at the IP address you chose; the Arduino will serve up the interface.

-Note that interface1.html is included in webserver.ino as a base64-encoded gzip of said interface1.html; the file interface1.html has only been included so you can have a look at it.
-Interface2.html is an alternative interface using CSS for the on/off button instead of SVGs.
+Note that interface3.html (with a g-meter gauge) is included in webserver.ino as a base64-encoded gzip of said interface3.html; the interface*.html files have only been included so you can have a look at them.

 Almost forgot: if you want to see something happen, put a LED on pin 12 8-).